kociumba/LethalModder/notes.md

 ```

 This is mostly the same as r2modman but I can't think of a better way especcially in a TUI.

+### Platform support

+Windows is primary linux will be supported later because Lethal Company doesn't even have a native linux build.